pushkin-consortium/pushkin/docs/source/setup/local_deploy_pushkin.rst

     be3c744c9a81        pushkin_db-worker   "bash start.debug.sh"  23 hours ago    Up 23 hours                      pushkin_db-worker_1

-Now, copy that container ID in full, then run ``docker exec -it [container ID] bash`` to get a shell inside the DB worker Docker container.
-Type ``npm run migrations`` to run the migrations, then node seeder.js [Name of your quizzes] and ``exit`` to return to your normal shell once seeding is finished.
+Now, copy that container name and run ``docker exec -it [name] bash`` to get a shell inside the DB worker Docker container.
+Type ``npm run migrations`` to run the migrations, then ``npm run seed`` to populate the database with your seeds.
+Type ``exit`` to return to your normal shell.

+.. caution:: If you have multiple quizzes and have added data to a table in the database that a seed file corresponds to, be aware that seeding removes all data in the table before beginning.
+Make sure to first delete the files inside the seeds folder of the db-worker container that you don't want to run.

 We're almost done.
 The last step is to find your server container.
 Run ``docker ps`` again, and this time look for the server container.